 Other members may include a health coach, diabetes educator, pharmacist, community health nurse, or social worker.

-One of the best ways to manage your diabetes is to develop an effective working partnership with your doctor.
+Given all of these doctors that you may need to see, one of the best ways to manage your diabetes is to develop an effective working partnership with your primary care physician and the other doctors.

-Your doctor’s role in this partnership is to provide medical advice, offer treatment options and recommend resources.
+Your primary care physician’s role in this partnership is to provide medical advice, offer treatment options and recommend resources.
 Your role is to monitor your symptoms and blood glucose readings, report them accurately and do what you can to manage your disease on a day-to-day basis.

-Bring your notes, your blood glucose readings, your meals, exercise activities, concerns, problems you encountered since your last appointment, etc. Prioritize your questions since you'll probably run out of time.
+Bring your notes,your top 3 questions/concerns, your blood glucose readings, your meal plan, exercise activities, problems you encountered since your last appointment, etc. Prioritize your questions since you'll probably run out of time.

 The doctor could spend more time with you, but you must first take full advantage of the time that you do have with your doctor.
 And, then, you will be pleasantly surprised how well your doctor responds when you take a more active role in your health.